Developing the Theme of a Story

 Before we begin this exercise on developing your novel’s theme, I should state that what authors generally call theme can be broken into two components: thematic concepts and thematic statements.

 Thematic concepts are ideas that appear frequently throughout a novel.
 They are often abstract ideas such as love or coming of age.
 Thematic concepts tend to be universal in nature, as they are directly related to the human experience.
 This helps a story to cross cultural boundaries and makes it meaningful to people of any age or background, as well as to future generations.
-While a given reader may very well not understand all of the references included in a work from a different period or region, the underling themes of a novel still help to render it more relatable.
+While a given reader may very well not understand all of the references included in a work from a different period or region, the underling themes of a novel will help to render it more relatable.
 A thematic concept on its own makes no statement, it is merely an idea that comes up many times over the course of a tale.

 While a story is by no means restricted to a single theme, as with so many other literary elements, less is usually more.
 A book will be stronger if it highlights only a few core themes or theme clusters, opposed to a piecemeal of unrelated concepts.
 Finally, a novel’s theme will generally be rooted in its protagonist’s needs and flaws, as well as in the obstacles that prevent them from easily achieving their goals.

 Tightly bound to a novel’s thematic concepts, a thematic statement is the author’s message regarding the subject in question.
 The position they have taken involving the novel’s central themes.
-While a book can have multiple statements, one message generally tends to stand out above the rest.
+While a book can have multiple statements, one message generally tends to rise above the rest.
 A thematic statement usually comments on the manner in which a thematic concept affects the human condition.
 Thematic statements can be summed up in one or two sentences, much like the thesis of an essay.

 Examples of thematic statements include: “People are stronger together than they are apart,” or the old adage, “It is better to have loved and lost, than never to have loved at all.”